ttoohey/react-form/readme.md

 state object.

 `children` may use the _render props_ technique.
-If `children` is a render props function it will be passed the context object as an argument.
+If `children` is a render props function it will be passed the state object as an argument.

+#### `state` (optional)

+Provide a state object created by the `useForm()` hook.
+When not provided the Form component will use an internal state.

 ## `useFormContext()`